ghi-electronics/Documentation/software/tinyclr/due/downloads.md

 --- | --- | --- | --- | ---
 [v1.0.0-preview1](http://files.ghielectronics.com/downloads/TinyCLR/DUE/GHIElectronics.TinyCLR.DUE.1.0.0-preview1.nupkg) | 2021-05-06 | Preview | TinyCLR 2.1 RC1 |???

+## Roadmap

+DUE Language was just born and we are all focused around the user experience.
+There will be 2 important stages for DUE's future.
+The first stage is in making sure the language is complete and serves most needs.
+The second stage will be in introducing the IDE debugger....you heard that right!

+Beyond above, we are going to make DUE 100 times faster!
+We can do that easily but we are not ready for it yet.
+Not only that, DUE can, and should, run on every hardware!
+It is designed from the ground up to be very lean and mean.

 ## Release notes